Tinubu’s ministerial list ready, to be submitted any moment - Presidency source

 Tinubu’s ministerial list ready, to be submitted any moment – Presidency source

-Barring any last-minute changes, President Bola Tinubu will submit his list of cabinet ministers to the National Assembly today, July 20.
+Barring any last-minute changes, President Bola Tinubu will submit his list of cabinet ministers to the National Assembly on Thursday, July 20.

 BusinessDay sources at the Presidential Villa, on Wednesday, revealed that the list is ready for submission as nominees have completed preliminary security checks.